 Procedures for the introduction of new collaborative programmes with other institutions and organisations, including proposed joint/dual awards, can be found here.

 There are four stages when developing a new programme.
 A full overview of the procedures and timelines are shown in the New Programme Approval Flowchart.

 STAGE 1: Initial Consideration by the School and Faculty

 The Faculty, in consultation with the relevant School, will give strategic direction on proposals for new programmes in advance of the appropriate recruitment cycle.
-Schools should consult Academic Affairs at the earliest opportunity to discuss a timescale for the approval process.

 A member of staff who has a proposal for a new programme should arrange for it to be discussed and considered in fairly general terms by the appropriate School body.
 This should be done at an early stage, before a lot of time is spent developing detailed proposals which may ultimately be rejected.

 Suggested factors to be considered at this stage include:

 - The aims and learning outcomes of the proposed programme and its "fit" with School/Faculty plan for Vision 2020 and Education Strategy 2016-2021.